Rudy Panucci On Pop Culture

 As always, you should remember that THIS IS NOT A COMPLETE LIST OF EVENTS.
 It’s just a starting point, so don’t expect anything comprehensive, and if you feel strongly about me leaving anything out, feel free to mention it in the comments.
 Also, if you have a show that you’d like to plug in the future, contact me via Social Media at Facebook, BlueSky , Spoutible, Instagram or possibly Elon’s beast, if it should ever choose to forgive me.
 I dont charge for this, so you might as well send me something if you have an event to promote.
 Note that some links look like they shouldn’t work because they have lines through them, but that’s just a WordPress glitch, so click on them anyway.
 They should still work.

-We are also very happy to remind you that Cristen Michael has created an interactive calendar that is way more comprehensive than this list of STUFF TO DO, and you can find it HERE.
+We are very happy to remind you that Cristen Michael has created an interactive calendar that is way more comprehensive than this list of STUFF TO DO, and you can find it HERE.
 Just click on the day and the event and you’ll be whisked away to a page with more details about loads of area events.

 You can find live music in and around town every night of the week.
 You just have to know where to look.